Big Island Car Rentals

 There are two distinct seasons – with the winter months (November through April) being warm with daylight highs up to 80 degrees and lows down to mid 60’s.
-The coolest months are January and February for those that do not like the heat.
+For those Canadian tourists who enjoy the cooler weather that reminds them of home, we recommend January and February.

 Summer brings temperatures up to 8 degrees warmer, with July to September being the highest.